 Credits are earned through a combination of community participation and payment of dues.
 One credit is earned for each month that both requirements are met.
 Whether or not these requirements are met is subject to the discretion of the Board.

 Stewards and Assistant Stewards may obtain representation on the Board of Directors through the proxy process, as described in Article 4 Section 7.

 SECTION 6: SUSPENSION AND TERMINATION OF MEMBERSHIP

-Thirty days after written notice of suspension has been personally delivered to the affected member and posted in the designated location for membership notices, the Board may, by an affirmative vote of all Directors, excepting one--but in no case less than the affirmative vote of three Directors--terminate the membership and expel the member.
+Thirty days after written notice of suspension has been posted in the designated location for membership notices, and a notice of suspension has been either personally delivered to the affected member or, if the member no longer resides on site, has been mailed to the address on file with the Secretary, the Board may, by an affirmative vote of all Steward Directors, excepting one--but in no case less than the affirmative vote of two Steward Directors--terminate the membership and expel the member.

 SECTION 7: WITHDRAWAL FROM ACTIVE PARTICIPATION

 Any member may formally withdraw from participation in this Corporation by notifying any Director, who shall then notify the Board of said withdrawal.
 A withdrawing member is expected to make appropriate arrangements to satisfy any debts, commitments, or responsibilities to any other member and to the Corporation.
 The member's status is changed to Inactive.